Hotels in Cambria

 There is something so completely unique and special about staying in your own private cottage at the beach.
 Moonstone Cottages is one-of-a-kind when it comes to Cambria hotels.
 The 3 freestanding cottages have all been given their own personalities and individual decor.
 The privacy and the views make Moonstone Cottages a favorite for special occasions, honeymoons, anniversaries or anytime you seek respite.
 The cottages are nestled into a cypress grove and each has been designed to maximize the views.
 Some guests choose the same cottage each time and think of it as their personal beach house!
 You’ll want to try each one to decide your favorite.
 Click here to book.

-Families traveling to Cambria need look no further, Castle Inn is the perfect Cambria hotel for families with small children.
-The heated swimming pool has great views of the ocean, and the large green lawn is perfect for a game of bean bag toss.
-Grab one of the red lawn chairs and relax while the kids play and you enjoy the views.
-We have games to play and a selection of movie titles to keep your children happy and entertained.
+Families traveling to Cambria need look no further, our newly renovated Castle Inn is the perfect Cambria hotel for families with small children.
+The heated swimming pool and jacuzzi have great views of the ocean, and the large green lawn is perfect for a game of cornhole.
+Grab one of the iconic Adirondack chairs and relax while the kids play and you enjoy the views.
 Castle Inn was one of the original motels on Moonstone Beach.
 It remains a favorite with families its the proximity to the beach.
 Leffingwell Park and the tide pools, teeming with sea life for the kids to watch, are just across Moonstone Drive.
 Click here to book.

 Things to Do in Cambria